Who we are Our Writing / Publishing Journey

 Support for additional formats such as audio-books was non-existent and in some cases, the audio book versions were never distributed.

 Later, the publisher sold their business.
-The new publisher took on the existing catalog of authors, but immediately changed the publishing model to one that favored the ‘imprint’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.
+A new publisher took on the existing catalog of authors, but immediately changed the publishing model to one that favored the ‘imprint’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.

 What we learned is that the publishing industry is not designed to benefit the author.
 As authors we were frustrated by the lack of genuine help and support provided by publishers and the disingenuous efforts to help authors be successful.